aas-core-works/aas-core3.0-golang/README.md

 [aas-core-codegen]: https://github.com/aas-core-works/aas-core-codegen

-### Test Code Generation

-The code of the unit tests has been automatically generated using the Python scripts in the `_dev_scripts/test_codegen/` directory.

-To re-generate the test code, first create a virtual environment at the root of the repository:
+To re-generate the code, first create a virtual environment at the root of the repository:

 ```
 python -m venv venv